yafshar/kim_commands/kim_commands.rst

 * param\_name = name of a KIM portable model parameter
 * index\_range = KIM portable model parameter index range (an integer for a single element, or pair of integers separated by a colon for a range of elements)
 * values = new value(s) to replace the current value(s) of a KIM portable model parameter
+* instance\_id = a positive integer identifying the KIM property instance
+* property\_id = a `KIM property name <https://openkim.org/properties>`_ or the unique ID of the property
+* property\_key = each KIM property instance contains a set of key-value pairs
+* property\_value = every property key is followed by a value
+* file = name of a file to write the KIM property instance to it

 Examples
 """"""""